LeaderNess · IFS Inner Work

 Emergency Blocker • Disconnection

-Core wound: body holds what the mind cannot contain — illness as permitted rest
+What drives it: body holds what the mind cannot contain — illness as permitted rest

 “My body starts breaking down in situations where I feel emotionally overwhelmed.”